nvdla/doc/doc/hw/v1/ias/unit_description.rst

   Planar processing input sequence, mode 1 and 2

-And output data sequence is shown in following diagram.
+The output data sequence is shown in following diagram.

 .. _fig_image44_pdp_out_mode1_2: